 The Company has assessed its exposure to environmental and social risks and in its opinion, due to the nature of the Company's activities, its products, and its current size, the Company does not have a material exposure to environmental and social risks.
 However, the Company will continually monitor any developments that may occur that could result in such a material exposure arising in the future.
-In December 2021, the Company published its most recent Modern Slavery Statement which details the Company' assessments of its risks to modern slavery in its supply chain.
-A copy of the Company's Modern Slavery Statement is available at https://globecorporate.com/social-responsibility/#social.
+In December 2023, the Company published its most recent Modern Slavery Statement which details the Company' assessments of its risks to modern slavery in its supply chain.
+A copy of the Company's Modern Slavery Statement is available here.

-Details of the Company's commitment to environmental and social responsibility are set out on page 43 of the 2022 Annual Report as well as on Globe's corporate website at www.globecorporate.com/social-responsibility/
+Details of the Company's commitment to environmental and social responsibility are set out on page 31 of the 2024 Annual Report as well as on Globe's corporate website at https://globecorporate.com/social/#.